Spartak Volgograd (sports school): Water Polo

-The Volgograd (Stalingrad) water polo school was established in the pre-war years.
-Since 1928, Stalingrad water polo players participated in official competitions.
-The official starting point is considered to be 1936, when the Stalingrad team began regular participation in major all-Russian and USSR tournaments.
-In 1937, the DSO "Burevestnik" team became one of the strongest teams in the USSR.
+The Stalingrad Water Polo School was established before World War 2.
+Stalingrad water polo players began competing in water polo competitions as early as 1928.
+The official starting point is considered to be 1936, when the Stalingrad team began regularly competing in major Russian and Soviet tournaments.
+In 1937, the Burevestnik Voluntary Sports Society team became one of the strongest teams in the USSR.